Jean De Florette : Movie Review

 The trouble arises when they simply can't access that spring, even by devilish means, and the property holding the spring, falls into the hand of Jean Cadoret (Gerard Depardieu), a tax collector who leaves the city to chart a great rural renaissance.
 Jean arrives with his beautiful wife (Elisabeth Depardieu) and little daughter Manon ( a wonderfully subtle act by child artiste Ernestine Mazurowna).
 In his own idyllic words, Jean wants to "eat vegetables from my own garden, to savour oil from my olive trees, swallow eggs from my hens, and get drunk on wine from my own wines ! ".
 Cesar has already enlisted Ugolin's help in secretly blocking up the spring with cement, hoping that Jean out of frustration may sell the property to them.
 Deprived of this vital water source, Jean nevertheless battles valiantly, against the dry rugged Provencal landscape, and unknown to him, against his scheming neighbours, and succeeds gloriously at first.
 But the lack of water from that spring, which he sees marked out on the land papers but nowhere to be seen in his actual searchings, and the teasing never-appearing rain, eats into his soul and livelihood.
 Selling off the estate becomes unthinkable for the pastoral worshipper he has become.
 Parched torturously, his plight intensifies and swirls deeper, reaching Biblical scope and depth.

-The film though simple looking was the most expensive French film as of that time in 1986 and very taxing on its makers over a thirty week period of shooting the two-part epic, but it thankfully became a big success in France and also internationally, bringing more attention to tourism in Provence.
-When you have a solid story and tell it well, the elements of it, which seemed previously banal, go on to acquire a special resonance.
-With Jean de Florette , it is the power of the land and this is exquisitely illustrated in a night time scene where a sample of the soil from Jean's property is placed in a small plate, and Cesar pours some water over it.
+The film though simple looking was the most expensive French film as of that time in 1986 and very taxing on its makers over a thirty week period of shooting the two-part epic.
+Thankfully, it became a big success in France and also internationally, bringing more attention to tourism in Provence.
+When you have a solid story and tell it well, the elements of it, which seem banal when regarded in isolation, go on to acquire a special resonance.
+With Jean de Florette, it is the power of the land and this is exquisitely illustrated in a night time scene where a sample of the soil from Jean's property is placed in a small plate, and Cesar pours some water over it.
 He then tastes some of this moistened soil and softly states, " It is the best soil in the region, as good as gold".
-A lot of city slickers watching this, who previously cares two hoots for land and cultivation, may look at the whole thing with a lot more valued reverence as a result of that quietly powerful scene.
+A lot of city slickers watching this, who previously cares two hoots for land and cultivation, may look at the whole thing with more valued reverence as a result of that quietly powerful scene.

 Hollywood is sometimes criticized for casting only cookie-cutter faces that lack natural flavour.
 Such concerns have no place in this French artwork.
 When a secret is revealed and an underwhelmed but amused Cesar asks "Is this it?", his nephew Ugolin wears a wonderfully sheepish smile that draws up his cheeks and exposes all the more his separated teeth.
 It makes one remember Flaubert et Blair's lines - "one of those wretched things whose mute ugliness has great depths of expression, like an idiot's face".
 It is easy to play an over-the-top idiot but very difficult to memorably embody a simpleton - Daniel Auteuil aces Ugolin's deceptively simple persona.
 Cesar Soubeyran as the venal family-less patriarch who remains warmly avuncular to Ugolin, shows decades of thespian finesse implicit in his visage.
 His tough face grandly veils a selfish core.
 Gerard Depardieu may have clowned around on the set but onscreen he is every bit the tragic hunchback, his big face adding to the heft, the gentleness in it disclosing the tons of hard work and goodwill he always shows, but alas betraying the lack of street smarts that further cripples him.

-When you do a flawless job as the second-in-command, it is easy for people to miss what remarkable service you have rendered.
+When you do a seamless job as the second-in-command, it is often easy for people to miss what remarkable service you have rendered.
 So it is with Bruno Nuytten's lensing that slips under this story's skin and forms its evocative flesh.
 When Ugolin returns home to eagerly uncover his secret (in another story, these might have been pornographic pictures!), the camera follows him as he closes the door, and then unwraps rolled sheets of paper to finally reveal the carnation stems.
 The pattern of rolling off and uncovering, repeats itself when he undoes the the knitted roof of twigs that shade the planted carnations.
-Elsewhere, but in the same flow of that connected sequence, he returns with a filled can and gently waters the plants from the perforated spout.
+The camera is unobtrusive, and yet it is beautifully focused on recording the flow of action.
+Elsewhere, but in the same vein of that connected sequence, Ugolin returns with a filled can and gently waters the plants from the perforated spout.
 That scene is so organic and lyrical that I was reminded of my own schedule to water the roses outside my house.

 Nuytten's coverage of the tough-textured but mystically attractive countryside is never gratuitous - he just follows the scene and lets the camera take it all in.
 When Cesar and Ugolin walk up to a man who is up on a tree, the shot is taken through the leaves and branches to enhance the milieu rather than by a distanced birds-eye-view.
 As Jean's water-searching drive reaches the the next feverish stage, we first see a pulley and then the camera slowly draws back to see a whole well which has been erected, thus unravelling his tireless achievement to plumb the water's surface.
 The lens goes the dramatic route only ever so slightly, and that too for a scene of great beseechment towards the rainless heavens, when the shot looks down from just above their skyward-tilted faces and Jean demands of God " Have you forgotten that I am a hunchback ?"
 (No, it has not been forgotten, but Jean has forgotten or rather has never been aware that physical life is eternally treacherous).